teamdeeson/d9-quickstart/README.md

 This will create the `docroot/` folder and build your website.

-Once the project has started you should impot the starter database with;
+Once the project has started you should import the starter database with;

 ```
 lando db-import .mariadb-init/startup.sql